tshadowknight/SRW_Engine_MV_Docs/how_to.md

 ## Set the starting map of the game
-* Open the init map of the project
+* Open the map named Init in the project
 * Edit the top left event and scroll to the bottom
-* Change the 'Transfer Player' command to transfer the player to the specified map whens starting a new game
+* Change the 'Transfer Player' command to transfer the player to the specified map when starting a new game

 ## Progressing the player to the next map
 * The end of every map should set the following two variables: